Can a Trauma Bond Become Healthy?

 You cannot stabilize a dynamic alone.

-You can only decide whether the current structure feels safe.
+You can only decide whether the current structure feels safe enough, consistent enough, and honest enough to remain inside.

-If the cycle continues — conflict, relief, volatility — it’s still a trauma bond.
+If the cycle continues - conflict, relief, volatility, hope, reset - it is still a trauma bond.

 If stability replaces unpredictability over time, the bond may shift.